What is mental toughness, and how do you build it?

 They'll make decisions or take action based on those controllable assessments.
 They may allow themselves to emotionally respond to situations, but they'll never overreact.

 Mental toughness means being able to make decisions and stick to them.
-There is a level of commitment to the decision-making and action-taking process that is unwavering.
+There is a level of commitment to the and action-taking process that is unwavering.

 A strong leader can change direction.
 But every calculated step is taken with purpose and commitment to see it through to completion.